Vehicles Registration and Renewal in Arizona

 You’ll need to renew your registration by the date specified on your current certificate and renewal notice.
 As long as you register by that date, or your renewal is postmarked by the date, you will avoid paying late fees.
 The only exception is if your car fails the emissions test – in that case, you will have an extra 30 days to repair your vehicle, pass the test, and renew your registration.

-If you have any questions, contact us here – we’re available 24 hours a day, every day of the year.
+If you have any questions, contact us here – we’re available every day of the week!